CLOVIS-AI/Prepared/docs/playground/gradle.md

 Because Gradle is responsible for downloading all other project dependencies, the only dependency for using the project is having a half-modern JVM.

 To learn more about the Gradle Wrapper, see [its documentation](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

+## Convention plugins

+A Gradle build is structured as follows:
+- A `settings.gradle.kts` file for the entire build, which configures the project structure,
+- A `build.gradle.kts` file for each project, which configures the different tasks that exist.

+However, as a repository grows, we want to ensure all projects are built similarly.
+In practice, this means we end up with a lot of duplication, which makes maintaining the build harder.

+In the past, the recommended solution was to create a `buildSrc` folder, which is a special project that is built before the configuration phase starts.
+Everything from the `buildSrc` folder is injected into `build.gradle.kts` files, which means we can declare variables or functions and use them everywhere.
+However, `buildSrc` is slow, and each change requires a recompilation of all `build.gradle.kts` files as well as complete cache destruction, making subsequent builds much slower.

+Some projects also used the `allprojects` and `subprojects` blocks in the root project to share configuration.
+This breaks the project isolation rules (a project should not impact the configuration of another project), which makes configuration avoidance impossible, and makes understanding complicated projects harder.

+Instead, we use convention plugins.
+Convention plugins are small plugins, written in the same syntax as `build.gradle.kts` files.
+They often use other plugins, and configure them with the conventions followed by the rest of the repository.
+Ideally, this means all configuration is moved to configuration plugins, which are then reused as many times as needed, avoiding any configuration in regular projects.

+Multiple people put convention plugins in multiple places, for example in a `build-logic` folder.
+We prefer to put them in [gradle/conventions](../../gradle/conventions).

+To learn more about convention plugins, see [their documentation](https://docs.gradle.org/current/userguide/custom_plugins.html#sec:precompiled_plugins).

+## Version catalog

+We centralize the version numbers of the dependencies we use in the [libs.versions.toml](../../gradle/libs.versions.toml) file.

+To learn more about the version catalog, see [its documentation](https://docs.gradle.org/current/userguide/platforms.html).